 1.3 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your personal data.
 This privacy notice supplements those other notices and is not intended to override them.

-1.4 We have appointed a data protection officer (“DPO”) who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions, including any requests to exercise your legal rights, please contact the DPO using the details set out at the bottom of this privacy notice.
+1.4 Richard Dawes (H&S Manager) is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions, including any requests to exercise your legal rights, please contact Mr Dawes using the details set out at the bottom of this privacy notice.

 2. The personal data we collect

 2.1 Personal data means any information about an individual from which that person can be identified.
 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

 2.1.1 Identity Data includes first name, maiden name, last name, marital status, title, date of birth and gender.

 2.1.2 Contact Data includes address (home, postal or other physical address), email address and telephone numbers.

 2.1.3 Financial Data includes bank account and payment card details.